caraya/vtt-demos/video_captioning.md

 &lt;/html&gt;
 </code></pre>

-The working example is located at <http://labs.rivendellweb.net/captions/>
+The working example is located at <http://labs.rivendellweb.net/vtt-demo/basic.html> and an example without a polyfill (meant to test native browser support) is located at <http://labs.rivendellweb.net/vtt-demo/basic-plain.html>

 The same example without polyfill support and supporting captions in English and Spanish with the English caption being the default.
 The default attribute will also display the captions automatically